jureslak/goljuf/README.md

 * useful tooltips and highlighting

 ## Further work
-There is romm for improvement in faster edit distance algorithms using Levenshtein automata.
+There is room for improvement in faster edit distance algorithms using Levenshtein automata.
 The UI could see some design improvements as well.

 Jure Slak